ttscoff/fish_files/README.md

 - `mkdir`: mkdir with subdirs, option to cd after creating
 - `mmdc`: Open MultiMarkdown Composer 5 with optional file (completion available)
 - `move`: move files and directories
+- `nans`: Save the accepted answer from StackOverflow as Markdown to nvUltra
 - `nman`: Open man pages in a new terminal window
 - `nope`: echo "nope"
 - `o`: Shortcut to open an app from the command line